Skatteetaten/vagrant-hashistack/README.md

 - [Make](https://man7.org/linux/man-pages/man1/make.1.html)

-The rest of the prerequisites are system-dependent:
+Then, run `make install` (ubuntu 18.04 or macos) to download and install all prerequisites (virtualbox, vagrant, packer) Some prerequisites are system-dependent:

 ### Linux
 - Virtualisation must be enabled.
 [Error if it is not.](https://github.com/fredrikhgrelland/vagrant-hashistack/issues/136)